 The Peak Area Newsletter is produced by John Coefield and Dave Parry.
 If you’d like to contribute an article to a future newsletter, contact the editors

-Area meetings are run by volunteers and provide an opportunity for you to discuss issues and influence decisions affecting climbers and walkers locally and nationally, and to meet like-minded people and enjoy a sociable night out.
+Area meetings are run by volunteers and provide an opportunity for you to discuss issues and influence decisions affecting climbers and walkers locally and nationally.
+All are welcome.

 See the BMC Local Areas site for more details about the meeting